intel/intel-extension-for-pytorch/docs/tutorials/examples.md

 Intel® Extension for PyTorch\* provides its C++ dynamic library to allow users to implement custom DPC++ kernels to run on the XPU device.
 Refer to the [DPC++ extension](./features/DPC++_Extension.md) for details.

-## Model Zoo
+## Intel® AI Reference Models

-Use cases that have already been optimized by Intel engineers are available at [Model Zoo for Intel® Architecture](https://github.com/IntelAI/models/tree/v2.12.0).
-A number of PyTorch use cases for benchmarking are also available on the [GitHub page](https://github.com/IntelAI/models/tree/v2.12.0#use-cases).
-Models verified on Intel GPUs are marked in the `Model Documentation` Column.
-You can get performance benefits out-of-box by simply running scripts in the Model Zoo.
+Use cases that have already been optimized by Intel engineers are available at [Intel® AI Reference Models](https://github.com/IntelAI/models/tree/v2.12.0) (former Model Zoo).
+A number of PyTorch use cases for benchmarking are also available in the [Use Cases](https://github.com/IntelAI/models/tree/v2.12.0#use-cases) section.
+Models verified on Intel GPUs are marked in the `Model Documentation` column.
+You can get performance benefits out-of-the-box by simply running scripts in the Intel® AI Reference Models.